 - Business name and contact information.
 You’ll need to provide important identifying information about your business, such as your business name, address and phone number.
 Many entrepreneurs’ business and personal contact information are the same, which is fine.

 - Your role in the company.
 If you’re applying for a business credit card, chances are the lender will want to know who you are and what your role at the company is.
 This is relevant because it tells them who will be liable for any debt accumulated on the account.

 - Your annual business income.
 Similar to how you need to submit your personal income information when you apply for a personal credit card, you’ll need to provide your business income when you apply for a business credit card.
 If you’re a brand-new business that hasn’t generated income yet, you may need to report your income as $0 for the time being.

 - Business details.
 While these details will vary on an application-to-application basis, you may need to provide information about your business, such as what industry you’re in, how long you’ve been in business and how many employees you have.

 - Supporting documentation.
 Lenders won’t always ask for supporting documentation, but they may request you provide them with information that proves you have a business.
-At this point, an EIN or tax ID number can come in handy.
+At this point, an Employer Identification Number (EIN) or tax ID number can come in handy.

 The bottom line

-It takes work to get a business credit card, but if you can get organized and follow the steps needed to secure one, you may find that managing your business and personal finances gets a whole lot simpler.
+It takes some work to get a business credit card, but doing so is helpful for tracking your business spending — and it can help make managing your business and personal finances a whole lot simpler.